learn-co-curriculum/sql-database-basics/README.md

 ```
 Let's break down the above code:

-1. use that `CREATE TABLE` command to create a new table called "cats"
+1. Use the `CREATE TABLE` command to create a new table called "cats"
-2. Pass that command a list of column names along with the type of data they will be storing. `TEXT` means we'll be storing plain old text, `INTEGER` means we'll store a number.
+2. Include a list of column names along with the type of data they will be storing. `TEXT` means we'll be storing plain old text, `INTEGER` means we'll store a number.
 Note that the use of capitalization is arbitrary, but it is a convention to help separate the SQL commands from the names we make up for our tables and columns.

-**A note on the "id" column:** Our SQLite database tables *must be indexed by a number*.
-We want each row in our table to have a number, which we'll call "id", just like in an excel spreadsheet.
+3. Every table we create, regardless of the other column names and data types, should be defined with an `id INTEGER PRIMARY KEY` column + data type.
+Our SQLite database tables *must be indexed by a number*.
+We want each row in our table to have a number, which we'll call "id", just like in an Excel spreadsheet.
 Numbering our table rows makes our data that much easier to access, update, and organize.
 SQLite comes with a data type designation called "Primary Key".
 Primary keys are unique and auto-incrementing, meaning they start at 1 and each new row automatically gets assigned the next numeric value.
-Every table we create, regardless of the other column names and data types, should be defined with an `id INTEGER PRIMARY KEY` column + data type.

 Okay, let's check and make sure that we successfully created that table.
 To do this we'll be using SQL commands.
 To get a complete lis of commands, you can type `.help` into the sqlite prompt.